pkmn/engine/docs/TESTING.md

-The results for the table below come from running the benchmarks against [pkmn/engine@d71a279](https://github.com/pkmn/engine/commit/d71a279) on an `n2d-standard-48` Google Cloud Compute Engine machine with 192 GB of memory and an AMD EPYC 7B12 CPU running 64-bit x86 Linux which has undergone the pre-benchmark tuning detailed above via the command `npm run benchmark -- --battles=10000`:
+The results for the table below come from running the benchmarks against [pkmn/engine@d71a279](https://github.com/pkmn/engine/commit/d71a279) on an `n2d-standard-48` Google Cloud Compute Engine machine with 192 GB of memory and an AMD EPYC 7B12 CPU running 64-bit x86 Linux which has undergone the pre-benchmark tuning detailed below via the command `npm run benchmark -- --battles=10000`:

 | Generation | `libpkmn` | `@pkmn/engine` | `DirectBattle` | `BattleStream` |